 When it comes to the health skin, hair, and nails, I’ve often heard that an inner and outer approach can be helpful.
 The Finasteride & Minoxidil Plan is recommended to reduce the overall loss of hair and help with hair regrowth.

 The plan includes a combination of daily prescription tablets and topical treatment.
 You can choose Minoxidil either in solution form or pay an extra $5 to get it in foam.

 Keeps offers a 3-month of supply of this combination at a discounted price of $70 for the first 3 months and its original price of $105 every 3 months after.
 I think it’s a great way to try out the combo and see if it works.

 If you decide to keep going, your subscription will be automatically billed and shipped every 3 months.
 You can also cancel your subscription at any point if you want to.

 Customers who are recommended the Finasteride & Minoxidil Plan will also receive a bottle of Ketoconazole, a prescription shampoo used to treat dandruff, itchiness, and flaking.
 What’s the point in regrowing your mane if it’s going to be all scraggly, brittle, and prickly, right?

 Note: Finasteride is used to treat male pattern baldness only in men.
-It is not to be used or handled by women, especially those who are pregnant or plan to become pregnant.
+It is not to be used by women, especially those who are pregnant or plan to become pregnant.
 Doctors also warn those suffering from liver and kidney diseases and prostate cancer against taking Finasteride.

 To use, you’ll apply Minoxidil on your scalp twice a day.
-While there could be some initial shedding as the new sprouts push the older strands, most people who vouch for the treatment say they see results in 3-4 months.
+While I’ve read that there could be some initial shedding as the new sprouts push the older strands, most people who vouch for the treatment say they see results in 3-4 months.